notthebee/ansible-easy-vpn/FAQ.md

 ### Q: Opened ports on Oracle Instance but can't register domain

-A: You need install firewalld and allow ports.
+A: You need to install firewalld and allow ports.

 ```
 sudo apt install firewalld